Apostille in Canada: 100% Guaranteed Turnkey Document Authentication Services

 I will send the necessary package of documents to Global Affairs Canada (in Ottawa) to apply the apostille.

-After receiving the apostille, I will translate the apostilled document from English so that the document is fully ready for use in your country.
+After receiving the apostille, I will get the apostilled document translated from English and French so that the document is fully ready for use in your country.

 Some organizations in other countries require that the translation be notarized or apostilled.
 If you need a notarization of the translation or an apostilled translation, I can do this additionally.